Personal Trainer Vancouver

 The human body does not simply “burn fat” when calories are reduced.
 When you enter a calorie deficit, the body reduces total tissue mass.
 Without a signal to preserve muscle, it will break down both fat and lean tissue.
 This is where most weight-loss programs quietly fail.
 When lean mass declines, resting metabolic rate drops.
 That means you burn fewer calories doing nothing.
 Over time, this makes maintenance harder and increases the likelihood of rebound weight gain.

-Strength training sends a preservation signal.
 When you load the body by progressively squatting, pressing, hinging, and pulling, you create mechanical tension that signals to the body that muscle tissue is necessary.
 Even in a calorie deficit, the body will prioritize retaining lean mass if that signal is strong enough.
 That preservation stabilizes metabolic rate and maintains structural strength.

 resistance training for fat loss Vancouver